AMBASSADOR CHEFS for 2018

-Freddie Ponder – Salt Restaurant
+Freddie Ponder – tables restaurant, nice hotel

 Freddie is 30 years old and has been working in kitchens for 15 years.

 Freddie feels very privileged to be involved with New Zealand Beef and Lamb and extremely stoked to be an ambassador for 2018.
-Bring on the year ahead.

 Damon McGinniss – Emporium Eatery & Bar, art deco Masonic Hotel